 Jadwiga of Poland was not only a child-king but also a child bride.
 At the age of 12 in 1386, she married 26-year old Władysław II Jagiełło, followed by his coronation.
 Jadwiga had little actual power; most of the power was in the hands of her husband.
 She did sponsor the arts and donated much of her personal wealth.

 In the end, the sisters suffered similar fates.
 Mary went out on her own in May 1395 while heavily pregnant in Buda forest.
 Her horse tripped and fell on top of her.
 The trauma probably started the labour, and she gave birth all by herself in the woods.
 They weren’t found until they were both dead.

 Jadwiga gave birth to Elizabeth Bonifacia on 22 June 1399, but both soon died from complications following the birth.
 Jadwiga died on 17 July.
 She was later venerated as a saint.
 She is the patron of Queens and a united Europe.

-Both their husbands retained their crowns after the deaths of their wives, interestingly enough.
+Both their husbands retained their crowns after the deaths of their wives.